Wolfe Worx Corp, owned by Port Burwell’s Terry Wolfe, was founded in 1982.

 In the Movies:

 In 1998, I received a call from Trevor Huyes, who worked for a film rental company in Toronto called William F. White.
 He asked Wolfe Worx to fabricate and weld aluminum test equipment for their head office in the camera department.
 This turned into fabricating camera handles, explosion proof boxes, machining and engraving focal rings for camera lenses when HD started, camera fixtures, gimbal heads, and rigging.
 We worked on the sets of several motion pictures such as “Honey I Shrunk The Kids”, “The Matrix”, “Ice Princess”, “Tuxedo” (Jackie Chan), “Driven” (Sylvester Stallone), “K19” (Harrison Ford) and “How To Loose a Guy in Ten Days” (Kate Hudson and Matthew McConaughey).
 I also worked on two Rolling Stones tours, “Voodoo Lounge” and “Bridges over Babylon”, fabricating rigging and microphone mounts for Mick.
+For more on fabricating for Movies and Live shows, visit our Movie Projects page.

 Built for Racing: